 A Truncation, or truncated fifth, consists of 5 sub-waves, like all motive waves.
 It often occurs after a particularly strong third wave, although there is also a chance that sentiment, for whatever reason, has become so strong in the opposite direction of the trend that a Wave 5 will not terminate beyond the price of Wave 3.

 A Diagonal Wave is the second type of motive wave.
 It is not an impulse wave.
-However, like all motive waves, its goal is to move the market in the direction of the trend.
-Also, like all motive waves, it consists of five sub-waves.
+However, like all motive waves, it consists of five sub-waves and aims to move the market in the direction of the trend.
 The difference is that the diagonal looks like a wedge - either expanding or contracting.
 Also, the sub-waves of the diagonal may not have a count of five, depending on what type of diagonal is being observed.
 This is explained below.

-As with the motive wave, each actionary sub-wave of the diagonal never fully retraces the previous actionary sub-wave, and sub-wave 3 of the diagonal may not be the shortest wave.
+As with the motive wave, each actionary sub-wave of the diagonal never fully retraces the previous actionary sub-wave; furthermore, sub-wave 3 of the diagonal can never be the shortest wave.

 The ending diagonal is a special type of wave that occurs in Wave 5 of an impulse, or the last wave of a correction pattern - Wave C of an A, B, C correction.
 This wave often occurs when the preceding move of the trend has gone too far, too fast and has run out of steam.
 In all cases, they are found at the end of the higher degree motive or corrective wave.
 This wave pattern indicates the termination of the previous trend of one higher degree.